 Of course, it’s maybe a little excessive to subject the musical equivalent of an entry from Prince’s embarrassing teenage diary to critical scrutiny, but it’s still worth talking about the ways in which “Don’t You Wanna Ride?” foreshadows his later musical and lyrical preoccupations.
 As in the untitled fragments we discussed earlier, Prince can be heard here experimenting with different vocal registers; double-tracking his own voice with a higher and lower harmony, and occasionally dropping from his customary falsetto into his deeper natural voice: a trick he would later exploit to great effect, most famously on his 1986 smash “Kiss.”
 It can also be argued that the narrative of “Don’t You Wanna Ride?” contains the roots of later story-songs like “Little Red Corvette” and 1984’s “Darling Nikki”: tawdry tales in which Prince’s character comes into contact with a sexually experienced, almost predatory woman who intimidates him before showing him the erotic ropes.

-What the earlier song lacks, however, are the almost masochistic undertones that would give its antecedents their subversively sexy charge.
+What this song lacks, however, are the almost masochistic undertones that would give its antecedents their subversively sexy charge.
 As a teenager, Prince still hadn’t figured out how to turn his aforementioned insecurities–over his height, his age, his perceived effeminacy–into strengths.
-“Don’t You Wanna Ride?” thus comes across as a textbook litany of hollow, juvenile locker-room boasts, with occasional detours into outright misogyny–a little like his and André’s stories about tying up neighborhood girls, as a matter of fact.
-What would ultimately turn Prince into a master stylist–maybe the master stylist, when it comes to carnal matters–was his later realization that surrendering to women could be far more powerful than dominating them.
+“Don’t You Wanna Ride?” thus comes across as a litany of hollow, juvenile locker-room boasts, with occasional detours into outright misogyny–a little like his and André’s stories about tying up neighborhood girls, as a matter of fact.
+What would ultimately turn Prince into a master stylist–maybe the master stylist, in matters of the carnal–was his later realization that surrendering to women could be far more powerful than dominating them.
 He’d figure it out soon enough; but for the time being, “Don’t You Wanna Ride?” is an abortive first step in Prince’s journey from imagined to bona fide sexual prodigy.